muratk5n/thirdwave/en/0119/2016/11/bitcoin.md

-finance, business community itself who never wanted government to be involved in anything other than keeping the banking system solvent (read: bail me out when I need it) and frowned upon actions that looked remotely innovative by the government that was "their turf".
-Government on its part frowned upon money transfer outside its bailiwick bcz of the need to deal with money laundering, crime (that's why they killed Libra).
+finance, business community itself who never wanted government to be involved in anything other than keeping the banking system solvent (read: bail me out when I need it) and frowned upon actions that looked remotely innovative by the government an area they considered "their turf".
+Government for its part frowned upon money transfer outside its bailiwick bcz of the need to deal with money laundering, crime (that's why they killed Libra).
 The result: deadlock, and the freak shitcoins emerging out of that lull in policymaking.

 In China, India, where corporatism is not as strong as in US, governments could innovate, lead others to implement a fast money transfer solution.
 Have no doubt, Indian UPI is ten times better and reliable than any of these bizarrocoins, the tech likely provided a good example for US FED to follow as well.
-US was late in the game, wasting time with "fintech", while India steamed ahead.
+US was late in the game, wasting time with "fintech", while others steamed ahead.